 At times finding and defining the identity of HR is a challenge to me as an HR practitioner.
-Just image of my parents sitting somewhere in Serowe how do they define the HR.
+Just image of my parents sitting somewhere in Serowe – how do they define the HR?
 Exactly who is HR and what do they do for the business?
-As a CEO what value are you getting from these bunch on people sitting in your office?
-The guys whom are commonly known for hiring and firing?
+As a CEO what value are you getting from this bunch of people sitting in your office?
+The guys who are commonly known for hiring and firing?
 Besides that common activity what more can you say is their function in your business?
-I think the history of HR commenced long back having its roots in administration, filing, personnel and compliance for a company.
+I think the history of HR commenced long back, having its roots in administration, filing, personnel and compliance for a company.
 To date, if your HR is still the filing and personnel department, then your problems are bigger and you need to fire them straight away.
 What value are you getting from filing and compliance?
-Just my two thebe thought?
+Just my two Thebe thought?
 Exactly what value are you getting from filing the ITW8 forms?
 That can be done by anybody.
 Why incur huge cost of administration through filing clerks in mode of HR managers, HR Officers and Assistants?
-Just my thought.
+Just my thought!
 I know some of my professional associates are going to kill me for this article but the truth should be told one way or another.